Also, find this at PopularResistance and CounterPunch

 By using the ideas of transformation and reconstruction we can better envision the process of historical change as the play between continuity and discontinuity or between tradition and innovation.

 At the heart of the last American revolution, a movement of Vietnam era soldiers and veterans opposed war and empire.
 Lead by patriotic volunteers they became “new winter soldiers” that remade and transformed the citizen-solder ideal.
-The anti-war soldier became the authentic reenactment of a related revolutionary figure created in the American Revolution and Civil War.
+The anti-war soldier became the contemporatry reenactment of a revolutionary figure created in the American Revolution and Civil War.
 The transformation ran so deep, it founded a permanent movement of military dissent.
 Vietnam Veterans Against the War, Iraq Veterans Against the War, Veterans for Peace, GI Rights Network, Military Families Speak Out, Votevets, the heroic stand of Chelsea Manning, and the insightful anti-imperialism of intellectuals like Andrew Bacevich still continue the revolution of the Sixties.

 We should set our sights so high.